bTudose/bTudose.github.io/README.md

 # Running simulation

+Running the model with a **high contact rate** will result in a very short period of time in a massive infection. **At peack time (around day 20-25) more than 70% of the population will be infected**.
+The prevalence plot captures the variation (delta) of nodes for each status in consecutive iterations, also showing a high standard deviation from day-to-day evolution

 <p float="left">
   <img src="SEIR without Social Distancing.PNG" width="300" />
   <img src="SEIR prevalence withou Social Distancing.PNG" width="300" />
 </p>

+### Implementing social distancing